microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Get-FinOpsHub.md

 Get-FinOpsHub -Name foo*
 ```

-Returns all FinOps hubs that start with 'foo'.
+Returns all FinOps hubs that start with `foo`.

 ### Get hubs in a resource group